Emmanuel College Chorus

 Emma Big Band

 Emma Big Band was started in Michaelmas 2017, aiming to be an inclusive jazz band that lets anyone get involved.
+Big Band rehearses weekly in the Queen's building lecture theatre on Monday evenings (8:30pm).
 It is lower commitment than Emma Jazz and is non-auditioned.
 They play a variety of numbers from Frank Sinatra to Beyonce!
-As well as performing in two Emma concerts they have also been featured in an Emma Ent and in Oxjam at Clare Cellars.
+As well as performing termly concerts they have also been featured in an Emma Ent and in Oxjam at Clare Cellars.

 All are welcome - they rehearse on Tuesday evenings after Emma Jazz.
 Please contact the big band leaders if you’re interested in joining.